psignoret/microsoft-graph-docs/api-reference/beta/api/serviceprincipalcreationpolicy-post-excludes.md

 ---
-title: "Create servicePrincipalCreationConditionSet in excludes collection of servicePrincipalCreationPolicy"
+title: "Create in servicePrincipalCreationPolicy excludes"
-description: "Create a new servicePrincipalCreationConditionSet object in the excludes collection of a servicePrincipalCreationPolicy."
+description: "Add conditions under which a service principal creation event is excluded from a service principal creation policy."
 author: "psignoret"
 localization_priority: Normal
 ms.prod: "identity-and-sign-in"
 doc_type: apiPageType
 ---

-# Create servicePrincipalCreationConditionSet in excludes collection of servicePrincipalCreationPolicy
+# Create in servicePrincipalCreationPolicy excludes

 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Add conditions under which a service principal creation event is *excluded* in a service principal creation policy.
-You do this by adding a [servicePrincipalCreationConditionSet](../resources/serviceprincipalcreationconditionset.md) to the **excludes** collection of a  [servicePrincipalCreationPolicy](../resources/servicePrincipalCreationPolicy.md).
+Add conditions under which a service principal creation event is *excluded* from a service principal creation policy.
+You do this by adding a [servicePrincipalCreationConditionSet](../resources/serviceprincipalcreationconditionset.md) object to the **excludes** collection of a  [servicePrincipalCreationPolicy](../resources/servicePrincipalCreationPolicy.md).

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).